Nuneaton: Geography

-The town centre lies 2 mi south-west of the Leicestershire border (which is defined by the A5 road the former Roman Watling Street), 8 mi south-east of Staffordshire, and 12 mi south-south-east from Derbyshire’s southernmost point.
+The town centre lies 2 mi south west of the Leicestershire border (which is defined by the A5 road the former Roman Watling Street), 8 mi south east of Staffordshire, and 12 mi south-south east from Derbyshire’s southernmost point.

+Nuneaton lies very close to the geographic centre of England, which since 2002 has been recognised as being at Lindley Hall Farm, about 3 mi north of Nuneaton, across the county border in Leicestershire.

 The River Anker runs through the town.
 Nuneaton town centre was historically prone to regular flooding from the Anker, with especially bad floods in 1932 and 1968.
 This was relieved in 1976 by the construction of a flood relief channel.

 Nuneaton forms the largest part of the Nuneaton built-up area which also includes the large villages of Hartshill and Bulkington.
 It had a population of 132,236 at the 2001 Census.
 In the 2011 Census it had a considerably lower population of 92,698 because Hinckley ceased to be defined as part of the urban area.
+In the 2021 Census the urban area was recorded as having a population of 99,372, and comprising Nuneaton, Bulkington and Hartshill.

 On 19 July 2022, it recorded its highest ever temperature of 38 °C during the 2022 United Kingdom heat wave.

 Towns close to Nuneaton include Bedworth, Atherstone and Hinckley, with Tamworth, Rugby, Coleshill and Lutterworth a little further afield.